 The Transaction Master Agreement, dated August 6, 2015, among the Company, CCE, MergeCo, HoldCo, European Refreshments, Coca-Cola GmbH, Vivaqa Beteiligungs GmbH & Co.
 KG and CCIP, sets out the terms and conditions of the Combination Transactions whereby European Refreshments, Coca-Cola GmbH and Vivaqa Beteiligungs GmbH & Co.
-KG, CCE and Olive Partners combined their NARTD beverage bottling business in western Europe by combining CCE, CCIP and CCEG through the Merger, a share exchange between Coca-Cola European Partners Limited (now known as the Company) and Olive Partners, the terms of which are set forth in the Olive Contribution Agreement incorporated by reference into this Annual Report on Form 20-F, and a share exchange between Coca-Cola European Partners Limited (now known as the Company) and European Refreshments, Coca-Cola GmbH and Vivaqa Beteiligungs GmbH & Co.
+KG, CCE and Olive Partners combined their NARTD beverage bottling business in western Europe by combining CCE, CCIP and CCEG through the Merger, a share exchange between Coca-Cola European Partners Limited (now known as the Company) and Olive Partners, the terms of which are set forth in the Olive Contribution Agreement incorporated by reference into this Annual Report on Form 20-F, and a share exchange between Coca-Cola European Refreshments, Coca-Cola GmbH and Vivaqa Beteiligungs GmbH & Co.
 KG, the terms of which are set out in the Black Contribution Agreement incorporated by reference into this Annual Report on Form 20-F.